 Here is an overview of how to get the Text Editor SDK up and running in your app in just a few steps.
-Below is an overview of how to create an application.

 Create an application

-From the My Applicationsopen in new window tab, create an application and give it a name, such as “Grammarbot” or “Grammarbot Development”.
-You can edit your application name anytime, and set a public display name later if you’re allowing users to connect their Grammarly accounts.
+From My Applicationsopen in new window, create an application and give it a name, such as "Grammarbot" or "Grammarbot Development."
+You can edit your application name any time, and set a public display name later if you’re allowing users to connect their Grammarly accounts.

 Install the Text Editor SDK

 In the App Console, you'll see a quick start guide for the Text Editor SDK.
 The guide contains client-specific installation commands and code snippets you can copy.
 With just a few lines of code, you can add the Grammarly Text Editor Plugin to the desired HTML elements in your app.